Anastasiya Gaytur on the day of the verdict

 Kurgan Region

-On September 15, 2025, Judge Andrey Petrov found 29-year-old Anastasiya Gaytur guilty of extremism and fined 300 thousand rubles.
-"Faced with criminal prosecution for faith," the believer said in the Kurgan City Court, "I feel that they artificially want to make a criminal out of me."
+On September 15, 2025, Judge Andrey Petrov found Anastasiya Gaytur, 29, guilty of extremism and fined her 300,000 rubles.
+"Faced with criminal prosecution for my faith, I feel that they artificially want to make me a criminal", she said in the Kurgan City Court.

-The case of Gaytur in Kurgan
+The Case of Gaytur in Kurgan

 Case History